blccrl68/INFONET/README.txt

 |
 ----projects dir. - every project final relevant file is saved here

-	|(there is a dir. for heach specific project final files (SW, doc,and so on) produced here)
+	|(there is a dir. for each specific project final files, like SW, doc,and so on, produced here)
 |
 ----tasks dir. -each activity/sub. project not necessary for the global final result of project, but requested or also usefull